 Explore Coffin Bay

-Deserving honourable mention and a highly rated Port Lincoln tourist attraction is Coffin Bay.
+Deserving honourable mention and a highly rated Port Lincoln tourist attraction is Coffin Bay, where beautiful coastal scenery meets a thriving Oyster industry.

 Almonta Beach and Golden island lookout were by far the highlights of this trip, and if you are limited by not having a 4WD then head to Yangie Bay Campground, the only campground you can access by 2WD.